At rally to back military's campaign, Ethiopians denounce the U.S. | Politics

 Other demonstrators expressed anger at the U.S. call for the government and the Tigray People's Liberation Front (TPLF) to begin talks.
 The conflict in the north of the country started a year ago when forces loyal to the TPLF seized military bases in the Tigray region.
 In response, Abiy sent troops, who initially drove the TPLF out of the regional capital, Mekelle, but have faced a sharp reversal since June this year.

-"Why does the U.S. government not negotiate with terrorists like al Shabaab?" said 37-year-old Tigist Lemma, referring to an al-Qaeda-linked militant group in Somalia.
-"They want to destroy our country as they did to Afghanistan.
+"Why does the U.S. government not negotiate with terrorists like al Shabaab?" said 37-year-old Tigist Lemma, referring to an al-Qaeda linked militant group in Somalia.
+"They want to destroy our country like they did to Afghanistan.
 They will never succeed, we are Ethiopians."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)